Last updated: July 30, 2021

 Find out about how each of the SHCS departments is responding to COVID-19.

-Strong encouragement (and detailed instructions) to maintain physical distancing, and enact enhanced cleaning/hygiene protocols are being regularly communicated to all residents.
+Strong encouragement and detailed information about mandatory and recommended public health advice and enhanced cleaning/hygiene protocols are being regularly communicated to all residents.

 Enhanced cleaning and sanitizing is ongoing.
-A limited number of units suitable for self-isolation have been set aside.
+Units suitable for self-isolation have been set aside.
 Instructional flyers are available for these units and include resources and recommendations as well as information from the BCCDC for people who have been tested for COVID-19 and then directed to self-isolate.

 View COVID-related updates and FAQs for customers.